Witiko/doctoral-thesis/main.md

         significantly less than the resources available to digitize cats.''
         [@watt2016semantic]

-Math information retrieval emerged in 2012, when it became clear that standard information retrieval techniques used for text documents were inadequate to retrieve math documents from digital mathematical libraries.
-Math information retrieval systems use optical character recognition techniques to extract information from historical math documents and they use advanced representations of math to ensure fast and accurate retrieval.
+Math information retrieval emerged in 2012 when it became clear that standard information retrieval techniques used for text documents were inadequate to retrieve math documents from digital mathematical libraries.
+Math information retrieval systems use optical character recognition techniques to extract information from historical math documents and advanced representations of math to ensure fast and accurate retrieval.

-↑ However, math information retrieval systems rarely focus on the interpretability of their representations, which makes their retrieval results difficult to explain to users.
+↑ However, math information retrieval systems rarely focus on the interpretability of their representations, which makes the retrieval results difficult to explain.
 Studies have shown that up to 95\% of queries in existing math information retrieval systems are simple text queries.
-[@libbrecht2006methods; @miller2013three] This indicates that advanced
-queries produce results that are confusing to the users.
+[@libbrecht2006methods; @miller2013three] This shows that advanced queries produce results that are confusing to the users.

 ## Research Questions

-In my research, I focused on representations and techniques that can make math information retrieval systems more explainable:
+In my research, I focused on representations and techniques that can make math information retrieval systems more interpretable, namely:

 - *token embeddings*, which can represent semantic relationships between text words and math symbols and which can be used with *semantic matching*